nespresso/ntaf/template/doc/Framework.md

     **Good**
     ```Gherkin
-    When I login as john.doe@email.com/mypassword
+    When I login as a customer
     ```

     **Bad, describing web page layout**